-- (i) Maintain a part-time presence on site as agreed with the client to review random samples and review important completed work prior to enclosure or on completion as appropriate. - (ii) Where the consulting engineer is the sole consultant or principal agent, carry out such administration of the project as is necessary on behalf of the client. - (iii) Be available to provide the contractor with technical interpretation of the plans and specifications.

-(d) Level 4:
+- (i) Maintain a part-time presence on site as agreed with the client to review random samples and review important completed work prior to enclosure or on completion as appropriate. - (ii) Where the consulting engineer is the sole consultant or principal agent, carry out such administration of the project as is necessary on behalf of the client. - (iii) Be available to provide the contractor with technical interpretation of the plans and specifications. - (d) Level 4: Full-time staff on site: